alkem-io/website/content/en/home-lr/4-right-time/index.md

 - the need to make progress on hard challenges.

-Aligned with these long-term trends, Alkemio can connect and accelerate them and build momentum towards a better society.
+Alkemio can help connect and accelerate progress towards a fairer society.
+</br></br>
 The right platform at the right time.'

 ---